MikeMoore63/pyrpmdb/README.md

-A python package that extracts rpm package information from rpm database
+A python package that extracts rpm package information from rpm database.

+Why this and not "rpm" I needed a package that could run on environment without rpm shared libraries installable.
+This leverage go's portability to enable this.

 Example usage